-The Gospel Through a Franciscan Lens – 5th Sunday in Ordinary Time – Fr.
+The Gospel Through a Franciscan Lens – 2nd Sunday in Lent – Fr.
 Christopher

 The purpose of hearing the Word is to be “caught” by it, to have it illumine the mind and inspire the will so that it changes one’s thinking and acting.